Brain fog 101: Why you have it (and how vitamins for brain fog can help)

 If your diet isn’t providing the nutritional foundation your brain requires for optimal cognitive function, it’s time to dive deeper into the relationship between diet and cognition, and consider natural supplements for brain fog to fill in any dietary gaps you’re experiencing.

-These dietary strategies can help clear the brain fog, get you out of your mental rut, and restore your ability to think quickly and clearly.
+Start with these vitamins to help clear the brain fog, get you out of your mental rut, and restore your ability to think quickly and clearly.

-Eat a well-balanced, healthy diet
+Start with the basics—a well-balanced, healthy diet

 Poor dietary habits can make you feel sluggish both physically and mentally.
 Take a look at your diet and emphasize whole, plant-based foods, and consider eliminating or restricting your intake of processed foods and refined grains.